 John E. Carroll, MD, is a Gastroenterologist at MedStar Georgetown University Hospital.
-Board certified in Internal Medicine and Gastroenterology, Dr. Carroll has been at Georgetown for twenty four years.
+Board certified in Internal Medicine and Gastroenterology, Dr. Carroll has been at Georgetown for twenty seven years.
 After graduating from medical school in Wisconsin, Dr. Carroll came to Georgetown for his internship in 1993, where he stayed and completed all of his postgraduate and specialty training.
 Dr. Carroll grew up in Chicago, and earned his degree in biomedical engineering at Marquette University.

-During his spare time Dr. Carroll enjoys skiing, sailing, travel, and following DC sports, in particular the
+During his spare time Dr. Carroll enjoys skiing, sailing, travel, and following DC sports, in particular the Washington Nationals.

 Hear from one of Dr. Carroll's patients: